msssk/jsbp/codecon.md

 }
 ```
 * Do not shadow restricted names (do not use 'undefined', 'arguments', 'eval', 'NaN', 'Infinity', etc. as variable names)
-* Keep source code free of unused variables (they introduce clutter)
 * Define variables and functions before using them
 * Do not perform assignment in conditional expressions (reduces clarity, can be error-prone)
 ```javascript